opensearch-project/documentation-website/_api-reference/profile.md

 Field | Data type | Description
 :--- | :--- | :---
 `type` | String | The aggregator type.
 In the [non-global aggregation example response](#example-response-non-global-aggregation), the aggregator type is `AvgAggregator`.
-[Global aggregation example response](#example-request-global-aggregation) contains a `GlobalAggregator` with a `AvgAggregator` child.
+[Global aggregation example response](#example-request-global-aggregation) contains a `GlobalAggregator` with an `AvgAggregator` child.
-`description` | String | Contains Lucene explanation of the aggregation.
+`description` | String | Contains a Lucene explanation of the aggregation.
 Helps differentiate aggregations with the same type.
-`time_in_nanos` | Long | The time the aggregation took to execute, in nanoseconds.
-In a parent aggregation, the time is inclusive of execution times of all the child aggregations.
+`time_in_nanos` | Long | The amount of time taken to execute the aggregation, in nanoseconds.
+In a parent aggregation, the time is inclusive of the execution times of all the child aggregations.
 [`breakdown`](#the-breakdown-object-1) | Object | Contains timing statistics about low-level Lucene execution.
 `children` | Array of objects | If an aggregation has subaggregations (children), this field contains information about the subaggregations.
-`debug` | Object | Some aggregations return a `debug` object that describes details of the underlying execution.
+`debug` | Object | Some aggregations return a `debug` object that describes the details of the underlying execution.

 ### The `breakdown` object